opengauss-mirror/openGauss-DBMind/README.md

 If you already have Python or Node.js installed globally, feel free to skip the relevant parts.
 Re-run the script whenever you need to refresh dependencies or rebuild the frontend.

 #### Prometheus up and Running
-Download and run the [Prometheus] time-series database.
+Download the [Prometheus] time-series database (v2.42.0) from the official release page, pick the package matching your target CPU architecture, and extract it locally.
+The archive ships with a default `prometheus.yml`.
+Update `scrape_configs` to include the openGauss exporter, node exporter, or other targets you plan to collect.
+Start Prometheus inside the extracted directory with:
 ```
-prometheus --config.file=prometheus.yml
+./prometheus --config.file=prometheus.yml --web.listen-address=0.0.0.0:9090
 ```
+Here `--config.file` points to the configuration file and `--web.listen-address` exposes the UI and API endpoint.
+Run it in the foreground first to verify the scrape targets before moving it under a service manager.

 #### Node Exporter
-Download and run the [Prometheus node exporter].
-Node-exporter is to monitor the Linux system.
-Hence, one Linux environment only needs to deploy one node-exporter.
+Download and run the [Prometheus node exporter] (v1.8.1).
+Deploy one instance on every Linux host (or container) you want to monitor.
+Select the archive by architecture, extract it, and then launch the exporter from the extracted directory:
 ```
-node_exporter
+./node_exporter --web.listen-address=0.0.0.0:9100
 ```
+Add `<host>:9100` to Prometheus `scrape_configs`, and keep the process managed by `systemd`, `supervisor`, or a container entrypoint so it restarts automatically after host reboots.

 ### DBMind Components
 The following DBMind components are required: